Pioneer-Studios/Macro/README.md

    Browse through the `strategies` directory to find pre-built macroeconomics-based trading strategies.
 Each strategy comes with documentation to help you understand its logic and implementation.

 4. **Contribute:**
    If you have ideas for improvements or new strategies, feel free to contribute!
-Check out the contribution guidelines in the `CONTRIBUTING.md` file.
+Check out the contribution guidelines in the [CONTRIBUTING.MD](CONTRIBUTING.md)file.

 ## Documentation